 - Improving customer service leads to a better customer experience

 - Sorting data at scale

-- Maintaining consistent criteria for a centralised analysis
+- Maintaining consistent criteria for a centralized sentimental analysis

 - Preventing insights vacuum